 Blind Spot Accidents

 A blind spot is an area surrounding a car, truck, or van that is not visible by use of the vehicle’s mirrors.
 All vehicles have blind spots but some are bigger than others and some are more difficult to manage while driving.
 Among the most common vehicles on the roads, semi trucks have the largest blind spots which puts semi truck drivers and others at risk of a collision.
+Of course, blindspots can causes all types of accidents, but the most common is probably sideswipe accidents.
+If a blindspot accident caused you or your loved on to be injured, contact an experienced personal injury attorney to help you get compensation.Blindspot Accidents involving Semi Trucks

 Blind spots on semi trucks are so dangerous that the National Highway Traffic Safety Administration reports nearly 840,000 blind spot accidents every year.
 In those crashes, nearly 300 people are killed, most of them in vehicles other than the semi truck involved.
-The large size and weight of a semi when compared to an average passenger vehicle means that those in the passenger car almost always bear the brunt of the impact in the event of a collision.
+The large size and weight of a semi when compared to an average passenger vehicle means that those in the passenger car almost always bear the brunt of the impact in the event of a semi truck vs car collision.

-During the last twenty years, a public service campaign has encouraged drivers to be aware of the dangers associated with truck blind spots by referring to the areas as “no-zones,” or areas where drivers should not stay for extended periods of time.
+During the last twenty years, a public service campaign has encouraged drivers to be aware of the dangers associated with truck blind spots by referring to the areas as “no-zones” or areas where drivers should not stay for extended periods of time.
 Instead, motorists are encouraged to leave plenty of distance between themselves and a semi, and if passing, to move safely and quickly past the truck, staying in the blind spot for the least amount of time possible.Where are a Semi Truck’s Blind Spots?

 Each semi truck may have varying blind spots but generally, a truck driver has a blind spot on each side of his or her vehicle and directly behind a trailer.
 Also, many truck drivers have a blind spot to the immediate right side of their cab due to the large width of the cab and the driver’s elevated location on the left side.

 The type of side mirrors used in a truck can make a significant difference in terms of the size and location of a blind spot.
-However other drivers should err on the side of caution and assume that a truck driver will be unable to see them in any of the traditional blind spots that exist in the majority of semis.
+However, other drivers should err on the side of caution and assume that a truck driver will be unable to see them in any of the traditional blind spots that exist in the majority of commercial trucks.
 Though drivers of cars should attempt to avoid truck blind spots as much as possible, it remains the duty of each truck driver to ensure traffic is clear before changing lanes or making turns.Who is At-Fault for a Blind Spot Collision?

 The circumstances surrounding each blind spot collision are different and therefore it is not possible to say that one person or another is always at fault for the crash.
 However, as it is a truck driver’s duty to check blind spots before changing lanes, failing to do so often makes a truck driver liable for any collision that results.